zaczh/dns_probe/README.md

    1) `probe.example.com`: This is your main domain.
 Setup correct IPv4/IPv6/HTTPS records for it.
    2) `*.v4.probe.example.com`: This is your IPv4 probing domain.
 Only setup IPv4 records for it.
 Do not setup IPv6 address for it.
    3) `*.v6.probe.example.com`: This is your IPv6 probing domain.
 Only setup IPv6 records for it.
 Do not setup IPv4 address for it.
+   All these domains should resolve to the IPv4 or IPv6 addresses of your `dns_probe_frontend` server.

 # Demo
 See the demo here: [https://probe.xxyy.app/](https://probe.xxyy.app/)